This post is a free, self-guided Prague Castle Tour with a walking tour map and audio tour option.

-The free areas of Prague Castle include multiple courtyards, gardens, the Deer Moat, the entrance of St. Vitus Cathedral, and more.
-The Golden Lane is free after 5 pm.
+These areas include multiple courtyards, gardens, the Deer Moat, the entrance of St. Vitus Cathedral, and more.
+The Golden Lane is free daily after 5 pm.

 If you’re interested in seeing the interior of these locations, you can get tickets that provide entry to these areas with a paid tour.